Fast Facts about MathILy-EST!

 The dorms are really nice, and have air conditioning.
 (So do the classrooms.)
 You will have a single room.

 The food is excellent.
-(Still, if you suddenly need pizza or snacks, there are several pizza places and a grocery store near campus.)
+(Still, if you suddenly need pizza or snacks, there are pizza places and a grocery store near campus.)

 Laundry is free.